How to Create a Chargeback Reduction Plan

 However, nearly all of the information required in a chargeback reduction plan should already be part of any vigilant merchant’s existing plans for chargeback management.

-Even when chargebacks are well below the 1% threshold, they’re still costly and harmful—factor in fees and lost revenue, and each one costs as much as double the amount of the original disputed transaction.
-When merchants work proactively to develop effective anti-chargeback strategies, they have little reason to fear getting caught flat-footed by a formal request for a chargeback reduction plan.
+Even when chargebacks are well below the 0.9% threshold, they’re still costly and harmful—factor in fees and lost revenue, and each one costs as much as double the amount of the original disputed transaction.
+When merchants work proactively to develop effective chargeback prevention strategies, they have little reason to fear getting caught flat-footed by a formal request for a chargeback reduction plan.

 If any of your policies or operational procedures have been leading to disputes and chargebacks, you should explain in detail how you will be changing them.